truenas/documentation/content/TruenasApps/StableApps/InstallNextCloudMedia.md

 - software storage solutions
 ---

-Nextcloud is a drop-in replacement for many popular cloud services, including file sharing, calendar, groupware and more.
+Nextcloud is a drop-in replacement for many popular cloud services, including file sharing, calendar, groupware, and more.
 One of its more common uses for the home environment is serving as a media backup, and organizing and sharing service.
-This procedure demonstrates how to set up Nextcloud on TrueNAS, and configure it to support hosting a wider variety of media file previews, including High Efficiency Image Container (HEIC), MP4 and MOV files.
+This procedure demonstrates how to set up Nextcloud on TrueNAS, and configure it to support hosting a wider variety of media file previews, including High Efficiency Image Container (HEIC), MP4, and MOV files.
 The instructions in this article apply to TrueNAS 22.10.0 and later.

 {{< include file="/static/includes/AppsUnversioned.md" >}}